Cass Elliot: Las Vegas show

 In October 1968, Elliot made her live solo debut headlining in Las Vegas at Caesars Palace, scheduled for a three-week engagement at $40,000 per week with two shows per night.
 According to Elliot, she went on a six-month crash diet before the show, losing 100 of her 300 pounds.
-However, she attributed a stomach ulcer and throat problems to her severe regimen, which she treated by drinking milk and cream—regaining 50 pounds in the process.
+However, she attributed a stomach ulcer and throat problems to her severe regimen, which she treated by drinking milk and cream—rapidly regaining 50 pounds in the process.

 She was confined to her bed for three weeks before the first performance while the musical director, band, and production supervisor attempted to put together a show in her absence.
 She was scheduled to rehearse for a full three days before the show opened, but she managed to get through only part of one run-through with the band before saying that she was losing her voice.
 She skipped the remainder of rehearsals and drank tea and lemon, hoping to recover and pull herself together for opening night.

-An audience of 950 people filled the Circus Maximus theater at Caesar's Palace on the evening of Wednesday October 16, including Sammy Davis Jr., Peter Lawford, Jimi Hendrix, Joan Baez, Liza Minnelli, and Mia Farrow, who had sent flowers to Elliot's dressing room, but backstage she had developed a raging fever.
+An audience of 950 people filled the Circus Maximus theater at Caesar's Palace on the evening of Wednesday, October 16, including Sammy Davis Jr., Peter Lawford, Jimi Hendrix, Joan Baez, Liza Minnelli, and Mia Farrow, who had sent flowers to Elliot's dressing room, but backstage she had developed a raging fever.
 Friends urged her manager to cancel the show, but she felt that it was too important and insisted on performing.
 Sick and having barely rehearsed, she began to fall apart during the course of her first performance; her voice was weak and barely audible, and the large crowd was unsympathetic, despite the celebrity well-wishers.
 At the end of the show, Elliot returned to the stage to apologize to the audience; "This is the first night, and it will get better", she said.
 She then sang "Dream a Little Dream of Me" and left the stage as the audience applauded half-heartedly.
 She returned later that night to perform the second show, but her voice was worse, and many of the audience noisily walked out.

 Reviews were harsh.
 Esquire magazine called the show "Sink Along with Cass" and "a disaster" that was "heroic in proportion, epic in scope".
 The Los Angeles Free Press called it "an embarrassing drag", while Newsweek compared it to the Titanic disaster: "Like some great ocean liner embarking on an ill-fated maiden voyage, Mama Cass slid down the waves and sank to the bottom".
 The show closed after only one night, and Elliot flew back to Los Angeles for what was described as "a tonsillectomy".